+Home | Museum | Wanted | Specs | Previous | Next |

 ribbon in a cartridge, allowing the printer to print negative numbers in

-2880 plugs into a slot at the top of the cabinet.
-If the ROM module is
+2880 plugs into a slot on the top of the cabinet with a hinged, spring-loaded door

 not present, pressing any of the fourteen soft-keys that provide access to the